 After that came another, the girl's mother standing next to the captain.
 And the others in the crowd began to call it out until Jordan was surrounded with the acclaim he had earned.
 Behind him, the prophet could hear the quiet voice of Rosella repeating the words to Jordan slowly, "All hail Jordan Dragonslayer."
 She said.
 "They're shouting for you, my friend."
 She told him as she let him go.

 "They are?"
 He asked innocently, and then he looked around at all the people.
 "That's for me?"
 He asked.
 "Did I do something good?"

 The old prophet smiled, and a tear came to his own eye.
 "No purer heart could be found in all the world."
 He said.

-Did you enjoy my ongoing story so far?
+Are you enjoying my ongoing story?
 Please let me know what you think by leaving a review!
 Thanks, Allen Martin BairWrite a Review